 More than 200 years ago, philosopher Immanuel Kant described "virtual reality" as a reality that exists in our minds and is distinct from the external physical world.
 Today we use the term differently, but the concept of virtual reality retains Kant’s idea of a world that isn’t tangible, but that our mind can clearly perceive.

-Recently, the manufacturing sector has discovered the potential of AR and VR in cutting costs and increasing safety and productivity.
-But what exactly are the applications of this revolutionary technologies in the factory?
+Manufacturers have discovered the implications of AR and VR in cutting costs and increasing safety and productivity.
+But what are the applications?